usachev-dev/tercio-builder/README.md

-`npm run docs`                  | Display project documentation `npm run pwa`                   | Compile pwa with a service worker, ready to deploy `firebase serve`                | Serve app locally with firebase from 'dist' folder `firebase serve`                | deploy app to the producion server
+`npm run docs`                  | Display project documentation `npm run pwa`                   | Compile pwa with a service worker, ready to deploy `firebase serve`                | Serve app locally with firebase from 'dist' folder `firebase deploy`                | deploy app to the producion server

 When building the application, you can specify the target environment using the additional flag `--env <name>` (do not forget to prepend `--` to pass arguments to npm scripts).